Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Transformations.typ

 	      -frac(1, 3) + 2 + 0) =
 	  mat(-frac(1, 3); frac(5, 3)) $
 ]

-// There's a VERY nice exercise using polynomials and derivatives in the
-// October 1st lecture.
-Should be stolen ASAP

 Let $T: V |-> W$ a linear transformation between vector spaces $V$ and $W$.
 The set of all vectors of $W$ that have a correspondant in $V$ through $T$